vcvpaiva/NetworkMathematics/whitepaper.md

 Mathematics is the foundation of scientific progress, yet its complex, interconnected nature is still difficult to navigate.
 By supporting Network Mathematics, you are contributing to the next stage of mathematical research and education—one where AI tools amplify human reasoning and enable faster, deeper insights into the structure of mathematics itself.

 ## 7. Acknowledgments
 This project is supported by the collaboration of many researchers and institutions across mathematics, AI, and linguistics.
-Special thanks to the open-access community, including platforms like Wikipedia, Wikidata, nLab, and OEIS, for providing the foundational data.
+Special thanks to the close collaborators in chronological order: Brendan Fong, Jacob Collard, Eswaran Subrahmanian, Lucy Horowitz, Larry Moss, Qiyue Gao, Pavel Kovalev,  Hai Hu, Yikang Liu, Zhiheng.
+Thanks to  the open-access community, including platforms like Wikipedia, Wikidata, nLab, and OEIS, for providing the foundational data.
 We also thank early contributors to MathGloss and Mathoscope for their feedback and annotations.

 ## 8. References
-1. "MathGloss: Building Mathematical Glossaries from Text." [arXiv:2311.12649](https://arxiv.org/abs/2311.12649)
+1. "MathGloss: Building Mathematical Glossaries from Text."
+Lucy Horowitz, Valeria de Paiva [arXiv:2311.12649](https://arxiv.org/abs/2311.12649)
-2. "Extracting Mathematical Concepts with Large Language Models." [arXiv:2309.00642](https://arxiv.org/abs/2309.00642)
+2. "Extracting Mathematical Concepts with Large Language Models."
+Valeria de Paiva, Qiyue Gao, Pavel Kovalev, Lawrence Moss [arXiv:2309.00642](https://arxiv.org/abs/2309.00642)
 3. "Mathematical Entities: Corpora and Benchmarks."
 [ACL Anthology (LREC 2024)](https://aclanthology.org/2024.lrec-main.966/)
 4. "Parmesan: A Prototype for Category-Theoretic NLP." [arXiv:2208.13830](https://arxiv.org/abs/2208.13830)
 5. "From Parmesan to Mathoscope: Extracting Structure in Mathematical Text." [arXiv:2307.06699](https://arxiv.org/abs/2307.06699)